 Most insurance agencies will have you fill out an application for a quote.
 This application will ask questions about the type of business, products and services sold.

-To get product liability insurance, it will be important to fill out an application for a quote.
+If you’re ready to start exploring your options, or get product liability insurance, it will be important to fill out an application for a quote.
 This application asks questions about the type of business you have and what products or services are being sold.